 There is currently no ASTM method for the forensic analysis of glass using LIBS, thus the three labs that provided LIBS measurements followed their own procedure.
 All labs used a ±3s match criterion to compare K/Q pairs using element ratios, though, the element ratios and the element emission lines used for the comparisons differed between labs.
 The following elements were reported by the participating labs: Si, Al, Mg, Ca, Na, K, Sr, Fe, Ti, and Ba.

-All three participating labs were able to correctly associate Q2 with K2 outer using LIBS measurements.
+All three participating labs correctly associated Q2 with K2 outer using LIBS measurements.
 The false inclusion rate was 16.7 %.
 Two labs associated K1 outer and Q1 (outer pane of similar vehicles); the remaining lab reported an inconclusive result because the Q mean was close to the ±3s cutoff and the standard deviation of the measurements was very small (relative standard deviation ≤ 1.8 %).
-One lab could not distinguish between K1 inner and Q1, but the remaining two labs could discriminate the pair.
+One lab could not distinguish between K1 inner and Q1, but the remaining two labs discriminated the pair.

 3.1.4.
 Interpretation of Results (Interlaboratory Exercise 1)